Mohyoo/Gemini-Py-CLI/Secret/1) Readme.txt

 *) The secret
-This is just a quick puzzle to solve and get the password to open the 'Secret.zip' file.
+This is just an entertaining puzzle to solve, and get the password to open the 'Secret.zip' file.

 The secret isn't really worth the headache, but you know.. just for fun.